Zaynn-lea/Zaynn-lea/README.md

 #

 I'm an computer science engineering student passionate about science, music, creating, computer and programming.
-I always loved learning.
+I have always loved learning.

-I'm interested in a lot of project and love a lot of diffenret type of projects.
+I'm interested in a lots of projects and love a lots of different types of projects.
 Except IA.

 #